 To be a provider of education for certified specialists, you may have to apply separately for credit depending on your course content.

-Activities approved for legal specialization credit are also approved for Minimum Continuing Legal Education (MCLE) credit.
+Activities approved for CLE credit for certified specialists are also approved for Minimum Continuing Legal Education (MCLE) credit.
 You do not need to apply for MCLE credit separately unless part of the course does not qualify for legal specialization credit.

 For example, if you want to offer credit for one or more of the MCLE required topics (legal ethics*, prevention, detection and treatment of substance abuse/mental illness, elimination of bias in the legal profession), it will not count for MCLE credit unless it has been approved separately for MCLE credit or you are an MCLE multiple activity provider.

-* Legal ethics may be approved for legal specialization credit if it applies only to a specific area of law.
+*Legal ethics may be approved for CLE credit for certified specialists if it applies only to a specific area of law.
 If approved, attorneys may use the activity to comply with the MCLE legal ethics requirement.

-If you have never held an educational activity for legal specialization credit before or only have one activity that you would like to be approved for credit, you are considered a single activity provider.
+If you have never held an educational activity for CLE credit for certified specialists before or only have one activity that you would like to be approved for credit, you are considered a single activity provider.

-In addition to an application, you must submit a description of the activity along with supporting documents and a $75 non-refundable processing fee.
+You can apply for certified specialization add-on credit in the same application along with the request for MCLE credit.
+In addition to an application, you must submit a description of the activity along with supporting documents and a non-refundable processing fee.

-Multiple activity providers are given blanket authorization during their approval period to offer certified specialization credit in a designated area of law for education activities that meet the standards for approval in Rule 3.114, Title 3, Division 5, Chapter 1 of the certified legal specialization rules.
-Once you have been granted multiple activity provider status, you are no longer required to submit single activity applications for approval.
+Multiple activity providers are given blanket authorization during their approval period to offer credit in a designated area of law for certified specialist education activities that meet the standards for approval in Rule 3.114, Title 3, Division 2, Chapter 2 of the Legal Specialization rules.
+Once you received multiple activity provider status, you are no longer required to submit single activity applications for approval.

 To qualify, multiple activity providers must: